 - Inability to work as before

-- Persistent headaches
+- Persistent headaches or migraines

 - Blurred vision